a-ishak-sec/SOC-In-A-Box-Lab/README.md

 ### 2. Universal Forwarder Installation
 1. Installed Splunk Universal Forwarder (v10.2.2) on the Windows 10 VM.
 2. Pointed the forwarder to the Ubuntu IP (`192.168.20.128`) on Port 9997.
-3. Verified the Splunk Forwarder service was active in Windows `services.msc`.
+3. Verified the Splunk Forwarder service was active on the Windows VM `services.msc`.

 ![Splunk Forwarder Running](images/SplunkForwarderRunning.png)
 ![Splunk IP Link Established](images/Splunk%20Working%20On%20IP%20Link.png)